helsbels-del/Nod-to-the-COD/README.md

 We want to use unsupervised learning to group similar plant operating conditions that leaad to different COD behaviours.
 This model will help to understand plant states and could lead to better process control.

-|Ideal Outcome - Operators will gain insight into distinct operating regimes and can understand better when intervention is required, depending on the conditions.
+|Ideal Outcome - Operators will gain insight into distinct operating regimes and can understand when intervention is required, depending on the conditions.
+Cluster profiles can guide different operational responses and dosing strategies.

 #### Model Success Metrics